We're Going on a Bear Hunt

 We're Going on a Bear Hunt Activity Books

-Illustrations of various wildlife for a series of books to accompany the animation We're Going on a Bear Hunt:
+I provided Illustrations of various wildlife for a series of books published by Walker Books, to accompany the animation We're Going on a Bear Hunt:

-'My Explorer's Journal', 'My Adventure Field Guide', 'Let's Discover Birds' & 'Let's Discover Bugs'.
+'My Explorer's Journal', 'My Adventure Field Guide', 'Let's Discover Bugs', 'Let's Discover Birds', 'Let's Discover Flowers & Trees’ and 'Let's Discover Baby Animals’.

 Full of facts and activities. these books encourage young nature enthusiasts to explore the outdoors and the environment around them.

 I worked as a Background Artist and Renderer on The Snowman and The Snowdog, the sequel to the 1982 animated classic The Snowman, from the book by Raymond Briggs.
 Here are a few examples of some Backgrounds and Rendering I did for the film.